jackgisel/blog/posts/lessons-from-a-new-software-engineer.md

 ---
-title: A few lessons for a software engineer
+title: A few lessons for a new software engineer
 publish_date: 2023-11-13
 ---